dafei-qin/NFR_pytorch/readme.md

 ## [Project Page](https://dafei-qin.github.io/NFR/) | [Paper](https://arxiv.org/abs/2305.08296)

+Why try NFR?

+NFR can transfer facial animations to any customized face mesh, even with different topology, without any labor for manual rigging or data capturing.
+For facial meshes obtained from any source, you can quickly retarget exising animations onto the mesh and see the results in real-time.

 ## Testing Setup

 **This release is tested under Ubuntu 20.04, with a RTX 4090 GPU.
 Other GPU models with CUDA should be OK as well.**